Cedriccmh/scouts/commands/withScout.md

     - List knowledge gaps to prioritize
     - Avoid duplicating work scouts will do—just provide navigation hints

 > **Key Principle**: You are a planner, not an investigator.
-Read the index, extract pointers, and let scouts do the deep exploration into ProjectWiki, SvnLog, and code based on your guidance.
+Read the index, extract pointers, and let scouts do the deep exploration into project-wiki, svn-log, and code based on your guidance.

 > **Note**: If this is the first investigation in the project, the index won't exist.
 That's expected—proceed to Step 1 with empty "Known Information".